ralna/RALFit/libRALFit/doc/common/method.rst

 see :ref:`models` for more details.

-Once the model has been formed we find a candidate for the next step by solving a subitable subproblem.
+Once the model has been formed we find a candidate for the next step by solving a suitable subproblem.
 The quantity

 .. math::
    :label: rho-def